 Conclusion.
-We believe that the approval of the Proposed Development, with associated variances and waiver, embraces the character of the area with preservation of the Historic Building and moving it to prominence on Michigan Avenue and also promotes quality infill redevelopment on the Property to attract much needed Class A office in a beautifully designed building.
+We believe that the approval of the Proposed Development, with associated variance and waiver, embraces the character of the area with preservation of the Historic Building and Garage Structure, moving the former to prominence on Michigan Avenue and incorporating the latter as part of the café for public enjoyment.
+The Project also promotes quality infill redevelopment on the Property to attract much needed Class A office in a beautifully designed, light and transparent building.
 We look forward to your favorable review of the Project.
 Please contact me on my direct line at (305) 377-6236 should you have any questions or concerns.